JTimothyKing/PWC/README.md

 ## Running the Tests

-(Some early solutions use a `test.pl` script to test the solutions.
-These will be refactored to use `.t` tests, which can be run as below.)

 Each challenge's solution has a corresponding `.t` file in the `t` directory, which contains tests for the solution.
 This file can be run directly, using `perl`, or can be run using `yath` or `prove`.